brand-new and still without the 30.5 cm gun (1875)

 gold); ventilators; deckhouses.

-line about 0.5 m above the CWL and another one just below
+m above the CWL and another one just below main bulwark

-skylight caps have been kept in natural wood in clear
+been kept in natural wood in clear varnish, rather than

-appeared around the funnels, distinguishing the different boats in
+funnels, distinguishing the different boats in a flotilla.

 According to the "Vorschriften für die Behandlung und